Hunter Sulte: Portland Timbers (2021–present)

-Indy Eleven (Loan, 2024–)
+Indy Eleven (Loan, 2024–2025)

 On February 23, 2024, Portland announced that Sulte would spend the 2024 season on loan at USL Championship club Indy Eleven.
 Sulte made his debut for Indy Eleven in a 1–1 away draw against Colorado Springs Switchbacks FC on April 20.
 Sulte won his first clean sheet on May 4, in a 1–0 victory away to Monterey Bay FC.
 He won his second league clean sheet in a 1–0 away win over Birmingham Legion FC on June 9 and his third on June 15 in a 1–0 home win over San Antonio FC.
 Sulte was named to the USL Championship Team of the Week and won the Save of the Week award for his week 15 performance against San Antonio, in which he saved a penalty kick and made his fifth overall clean sheet of the season in the league and cup.
 Sulte ended the season with 9 league and 2 Open Cup clean sheets, appearing in 31 matches for Indy Eleven.

 On February 4, 2025, Portland announced that Sulte would return on loan to Indy Eleven for a second consecutive season.
+Sulte ended the season with 4 league clean sheets and 70 league saves.
+His 18 total clean sheets over two years across all competitions is the second-best record in Indy Eleven's history, as of 2025.